• Skip to primary navigation

 • Individual Salmon en Croute

-This fancy-looking Salmon en Croute (a.k.a Salmon Wellington or Puff Pastry Salmon) is perfect if you want to impress your special dinner guests!
+This fancy-looking Salmon en Croute (a.k.a Salmon Wellington or Puff Pastry Salmon) is perfect if you want to impress your special dinner guests on holiday season!

 salmon en croute cut in half